hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 #### Sidebar

-If space permits, filters can be oriented vertically in a **sidebar**, either at the page level, or in-line with the data set.
+If space permits, filters can be positioned vertically in a **sidebar**, either at the page level, or in-line with the data set.

 - **Page-level sidebar:** can be used for more complex data sets and if filtering contents of the entire page is required.
 - **In-line sidebars:** can be used when the number of filterable parameters is minimal and if space permits.